AlexanderWangY/gatorwork/README.md

    ```bash
    pnpm install
    ```
-3. Start a postgres server (I use Neon)
-   Save DATABASE_URL and DIRECT_URL as seen in `example.env`, also generate a random secure token!
+3. Start a postgres server (I use docker locally and the docker compose works btw) Save DATABASE_URL and DIRECT_URL as seen in `example.env` (BOTH WILL BE THE SAME URL IF DOING LOCAL DOCKER POSTGRES), also generate a random secure token!

 4. Migrate all changes using Prisma Migrate